aviharos/oee/README.md

 WARNING: the tests set environment variables, change the Orion Context Broker and PostgreSQL data.
 Any overwritten data is deleted forever.
 Proceed at your own risk.

-For testing, you need to create a conda environment and install necessary packages.
+For testing, you need to create an environment and install necessary packages.
+Example with conda:

     conda create -n oee python=3.8
     conda activate oee
     conda install pandas psycopg2 requests sqlalchemy

-Then start the docker-compose project:
+Then start the *test* [docker-compose](test/docker-compose.yml) project, that is not identical to the minimal [docker-compose.yml](docker-compose.yml) mentioned in Usage:

+    cd test
     docker-compose up -d

 Then run the tests as follows.

-    cd test
     source env
     python test_object_to_template.py
     python test_Orion.py
     python test_OEE.py
     python test_LoopHandler.py
     python test_main.py

+Now you can stop the test docker-compose project:

+    docker-compose down

+Please note that the tests were originally written in the GMT+2 time zone.
+The tests have not been executed in any other timezone yet.

 ## Limitations
 The OEE microservice currently cannot handle HTTPS and Fiware’s authentication system.